TritonDataCenter/java-manta/FAQ.md

 Some open source projects built on the SDK are listed [in the README](/README.md).

-## How else can I interact with manta?
+## How else can I interact with Manta?

 The [node-manta project](https://github.com/joyent/node-manta) provides access to Manta for JavaScript runtimes and offers a range of CLI commands like `mget` and `mput` which